You’ve decided it’s time to say goodbye to your old kitchen, well done!

 Consider the cost of the kitchen cabinetry with installation, as well as removal of existing kitchen, new appliances, electrician, plumber, splash back or tiler.

 Also factor in any building costs if you are removing walls and always consult a qualified licensed builder to inspect if the wall is load bearing.

 Are you replacing the floor?
-This can completely change the time frame and process of your kitchen installation. ( a blog just about floors coming soon)
+This can completely change the time frame and process of your kitchen installation.
+Check out- Should I do it Before or After Blog!

 Your designer can help with this process.